PeterCamilleri/fOOrth/README.md

 currently only available in Open Office format, and is still also very much a work in progress.
 Please see The_fOOrth_User_Guide.odt in the docs folder.

-As each version of fOOrth is made available, expect to see portable document format versions of the guide for each released version.
+Also for those who do not have or don't want Open Office: As each major version of fOOrth is made available, expect to see portable document format (pdf) versions of the guide.
+(In the docs folder in the repository)

 ## Contributing

+#### Plan A

 1. Fork it
 2. Switch to the development branch ('git branch development')